AH-SALAH/movstats/README.md

 Challenges had been met through.

 -   getting charts do its drawing correctly from the first times, it needed some Patience & searching.
--   dealing with redux toolkit new syntax.
+-   dealing with redux toolkit new syntax. "not much"

 ---